5 Ways to Be a Smarter Auto Insurance Shopper

 Then, you can obtain quotes from those insurers.

-3. Don’t limit yourself to the Internet.
+3. Don’t limit yourself to the internet

 The J.D.
-Power shopping survey found that 32 percent of consumers surveyed said they got price quotes online only, and 34 percent of recent shoppers said they prefer to buy a policy online.
+Power shopping survey found that 32 percent of consumers surveyed said they got insurance quotes online only, and 34 percent of recent shoppers said they prefer to buy a policy online.
 But many insurers simply use their website as a sort of brochure that merely refers customers to local agents, Bowler says.

 “(You might say) ‘I want to buy insurance this afternoon, and I’d rather do it during my lunch hour while I’m sitting at my desk,’” Bowler says.
 “But I do think there’s a possibility that by limiting your choices to the handful of companies that are really selling online, you could be excluding a carrier that actually represents the best option for you.”

-4. Shop before going to an agent.
+4. Shop before going to an agent

 “A lot of buyers just go to an insurance agent and say, ‘Take me – I’m yours.
 Here’s what I think I need.
 Help.’
 That’s not the way to shop,” Hunter says.